Felix-Jose-Kavarayil/allen_lab_utilities_wiki/NewComputer.md

 ```
 This should install several packages, set up automount to access the database, etc.

+You can edit data/maxKlustakwikProcesses manually to set the correct number of Klustakwik processes you want to run on the computer.

 ## Make changes available to other computers
 ```
 cd ~/repo/allen_lab_utilities/